Flexible work is here to stay but you should choose an emphasis

 Post-covid there is some return to office happening but it seems almost certain that some amount of flexible work is required just to remain competitive.
 You can easily review job advertisements for your own region but here in Sydney, Australia most jobs are 2-3 days in the office per week.

-The expectations of the post-covid team
+The expectations of the new generation

 If you're looking at survey data, instead of only looking at the whole organisation, try different classifications.